Geometric Approaches on Persistent Homology: : Persistence Diagrams in Dimension and Higher

 In the examples above, we have following persistence diagrams for 2-dimensional homology:

-These show that in higher levels, the birth times may not be same for all cycles like in $\PD_1(G)$ in general.
+These show that in higher dimensions ($k\ge 2$), the birth times may not be same for all $k$-cycles, as we had in general for $\PD_1(G)$ with the 1-dimensional persistent homology of power filtrations of graphs.
 So, a direct generalization of \cref{thm-main1} to higher homological dimensions is not possible.
 While the examples above show that the birth times may not be constant for higher homologies, how large can the birth times be?

-\begin{question} For $k\ge 2$, can $\PD_k(G)$ have an element with birth time $\geq k+1$ ? \end{question}
+\begin{question} For $k\ge 2$, can $\PD_k(G)$ have an element with birth time $\ge k+1$ ? \end{question}

 The answer to this question is ``Yes.''
 In~\cite[Corollary~6.7]{adamaszek2013clique}, Adamaszek gives a complete picture of the topological types of clique complexes of the powers of cyclic graphs.
 Let $C_n$ be the cycle graph of length $n$.
 Then, Adamaszek proves that the clique complex of the third power of $C_9$ has the homotopy type $\wh{C}_9^3\simeq \vee^2 S^2$, yielding a birth time $b=3$ in $\PD_2(C_9)$.
-More generally, $\wh{C}_{3n}^n\simeq \vee^{n-1} S^2$, which implies a birth time $b=n$ in $\PD_2(C_{3n})$.
+More generally, $\wh{C}_{3n}^n\simeq \vee^{n-1} S^2$ and $\wh{C}_{3n}^r\simeq S^1$ for $1\le r\le n-1$, which implies a birth time $b=n$ in $\PD_2(C_{3n})$.
 In higher dimensions, $\wh{C}_{14}^5\simeq S^3$ which implies a birth time $b=5$ in $\PD_3(C_{14})$.
-These examples prove that the birth times can be very late in higher dimensions.
-The constant birth time property is very special to dimension $k=1$.
+These examples show that the birth times for $k$-dimensional topological features can appear very late in the filtration for $k\geq 2$.
+The constant birth time property is special to dimensions $k=0$ and $k=1$ for power filtrations of graphs.

-These examples also show that an explicit description of $\PD_k(G)$ like in \cref{thm-main1} is difficult for $k\geq2$.
-However, in the following sections, we will discuss the next best thing: upper bounds for the life spans of higher-dimensional homology classes $\sigma$ of the form $d_\sigma-b_\sigma<C_\sigma$ for any feature $(b_\sigma,d_\sigma)\in \PD_k(G)$, and we will give geometric interpretations of these bounds.
+These examples also show that an explicit description of $\PD_k(G)$, as we have when $k=0$ or when $k=1$ (see \cref{thm-main1}), is difficult for $k\ge2$.
+However, in the following sections, we will discuss the next best thing: upper bounds for the life spans of higher-dimensional homology classes $\sigma$ of the form $d/b<C_\sigma$ for any feature $(b,d)\in \PD_k(G)$ corresponding to homology class $\sigma$, and we will give geometric interpretations of these bounds.